Skip to main content

 What smart home systems does the Ring Alarm Pro 14-Piece Kit work with?

-Ring Alarm Pro 14-Piece Kit works with major smart home platforms.
-Check our compatibility notes on the product page for any setup requirements or hub dependencies.
+The Ring Alarm Pro 14-Piece Kit works with major smart home platforms.
+Check the compatibility notes above for any hub dependencies or setup requirements before you buy.

 What are the pros and cons of the Ring Alarm Pro 14-Piece Kit?

-The main pros of the Ring Alarm Pro 14-Piece Kit are 14 devices from one box — highest day-1 device count of any starter kit and built-in eero wifi 6 router covers 1,500 sq ft, eliminating a separate router purchase.
-The main downside is z-wave sensors mean the security system itself is not matter-compatible.
-Overall, experts rate it "Recommended" with a 8/10 consensus score.
+The main strengths of the Ring Alarm Pro 14-Piece Kit are 14 devices from one box — highest day-1 device count of any starter kit and built-in eero wifi 6 router covers 1,500 sq ft, eliminating a separate router purchase.
+The most-cited downside is z-wave sensors mean the security system itself is not matter-compatible.
+Overall, 10 expert sources rate it "Recommended" with a 8/10 consensus score.

 Affiliate disclosure: SmartHomeExplorer.com participates in the Amazon Associates program.
 We earn a commission from qualifying purchases at no extra cost to you.
 This consensus review is based on 10 independent expert reviews — we did not test this product ourselves.
 Always verify current prices and availability before purchasing.